prostotin/cybersec/processhacking.md

 Now let's create another program, that will be the Attacker.

-The following C++ code gets access to our dummyProcess by its process ID, and then reads the memory location into a variable.
+The following C++ code gets access to our dummyProcess by its process ID, and then reads the value from the memory location into a variable.

 ![Running](https://i.imgur.com/7Sgcgko.png)